-Pyragraph is the online magazine for career-minded artists, musicians, designers, filmmakers, writers, community builders and activists worldwide.
-Our focus is on first-person blog posts from working creatives and community organizers.
+Pyragraph is the online magazine for independent creatives, microbusinesses, community builders and organizations/nonprofits worldwide.
+Our focus is on first-person blog posts sharing entertaining stories and lessons learned in the pursuit of your independent work.
 Within that format we offer wide creative freedom.

-We rarely accept traditional topic-based “objective” articles; what we are looking for are first-person blog posts (including photo and video content) about your experiences with your creative and community work, projects and/or career.
-Mentioning and promoting your projects, shows, new releases and other projects is welcomed; we just ask that the post focus on sharing experiences and information helpful to others pursuing similar work.
+We rarely accept traditional topic-based “objective” articles; what we are looking for are first-person blog posts (including photo and video content) about your experiences with your work, projects and/or career.
+Mentioning and promoting your projects, shows, new releases, fundraisers and other projects is welcomed; we just ask that the post focus on sharing experiences and information helpful to others pursuing similar work.

 Pyragraph’s editorial mission is to provide entertaining, informative and practical content to help readers in their pursuit of creative and community-oriented projects and careers.
 Pyragraph’s content is written by working artists, musicians, writers, activists and other independent workers who share their ups and downs, successes and mistakes, and the many stories that happen along the way.
 Covering topics from self-promotion to juggling side jobs to fighting white supremacy to managing money, Pyragraph’s blogs, features and resources help readers keep their creative fires burning and chart a course to success on their own terms.